Nun komm, der Heiden Heiland: History

 Martin Luther wrote the text of "Nun komm, der Heiden Heiland" possibly for the Advent of 1523 as a paraphrase of a passage, Veni redemptor gentium, from the Latin Christmas hymn "Intende qui reges Israel" by Ambrose.
 Several Latin versions begin with "Veni redemptor gentium", in similarity to hymns such as "Veni Creator Spiritus".
 The themes from the 4th century are the humanity and divinity of Christ, as testified by his birth by the Virgin Mary.
 Luther wrote the hymn at the end of 1523 in a period when he wrote many hymn texts, mostly psalm paraphrases and some free poems, such as "Nun freut euch, lieben Christen g'mein".
 He paraphrased the seven stanzas of the Latin hymn rather closely, and added a doxology as an eighth stanza.
 He seems to have been more interested in keeping the traditional text than fluent German, possibly to demonstrate his closeness to the traditional theology, in contrast to a translation by Thomas Müntzer, who followed his own theology.

 The melody, Zahn 1174, was composed by Luther and possibly Johann Walter, based on the original plainchant melodies, such as a 12th-century version from Einsiedeln.
 The hymn was printed in the Erfurt Enchiridion in 1524, and was also published the same year in Walter's choral Wittenberg hymnal, Eyn geystlich Gesangk Buchleyn.
 In several hymnals, the hymn opens the collection, such as Klug's Gesangbuch (1529 and 1533), the Babstsches Gesangbuch (1545), and continuing to the Evangelisches Kirchengesangbuch (EKG) of 1950, which retained five of the eight stanzas.
 In other hymnals, the hymn opened the section related to the liturgical year, such as in Johann Crüger's Praxis Pietatis Melica.
 In the 1995 Evangelisches Gesangbuch it is EG 4, again in five stanzas.

 Johann Sebastian Bach arranged the cantata during his career (BWV 699).
 There have been many variations of Bach's arrangement.
 One of the most respected solo instrumental versions is one by Ferruccio Busoni, in his Bach-Busoni Editions.
-One regular performer of this arrangement was Vladimir Horowitz.
+Regular performers of this arrangement have included Vladimir Horowitz and Evgeny Kissin.